Past Continuous Tense for Class 3 English

 All the English Grammar concepts are covered and explained using illustrations, tables and examples.
 Students can check their understanding of relevant topics by solving the past continuous tense worksheet for class 3.
 Download the worksheets and check the solutions provided in PDF format.

 The past continuous tense shows a continuing action or state that was happening at some point in the past.
 It is formed with a combination of the ‘to be’ verb (i.e., was/were) in the past tense with the main verb’s present participle ‘-ing’ word.

 - I was preparing dinner when he arrived.

 - We were joking with our friends.

-When is the Past Continuous Tense used?
+Uses of the Past Continuous Tense

 - To show a continuous action in the past that was interrupted or stopped.